zwo999/valofix/README.md

 # valofix
-Quick fix for riot games login.
+Quick fix for riot games.

 ONLY USE IF YOU HAVE VALORANT INSTALLED AND YOU'RE RIOT LOGIN SAVED OR THE ACTIONS WILL NOT TAKE AFFECT